-Nazareth writings have gone beyond cyberspace and into print, with his maiden book, aptly titled What Lies Beyond.
+Nazareth’s writing based on his travels has now gone beyond cyberspace and into print, with his maiden book, aptly titled What Lies Beyond.

 Nazareth’s experiences as an Indian backpacker travelling the world are refreshingly different from most travellers, as he makes off-beat observations and travels to places that many people don’t even know exist.

-Nazareth understands that the best way to unearth the true culture of a place is to be open to the road.
+He comes to understand that the best way to unearth the true culture of a place is to be open to the road.
 He lives with local people everywhere and hitchhikes to get from place to place, sometimes travelling with a cocktail of personalities.
 He does a stint at a farm, dives into dumpsters for his food and at one point, joins two other young men in asking local stores for free food.

 He discovers a place where people meet with the intention of feeling sad together, even when there is no reason for their sadness.
 He even attends a wedding event where the bride is not present.

 He discovers a baffling and gruesome underground world, some of which involves animal brothels in Germany.
-While in one place, two women broke out into a fight regarding who was taking him home, at another he was mistaken for being a paedophile!
+While in one place, two women broke out into a fight regarding who was taking him home, at another he was mistaken for a paedophile!

 The book has been a labour of love for Nazareth and he’s worked at it for around six years.
 He’s written about 31 countries, including India and Australia.
 He experienced several challenges during this time, including the death of his mother.
 Nevertheless, he kept chipping away at writing and completely gave up his social life over the past year to complete the book.

+The travel as well as the reflections afterwards have brought broad insights in this young person’s mind about his own origins.
 Nazareth has truly delighted many Indians by including Goan-Mumbai Catholic culture as one of the unique and curious cultures of the world.
 He has credited the almost-unheard-of community and vividly brought to life the many splendours of its heritage.